Shelve Your Heels—These Are the 5 Flat-Shoe Trends That Will Define Summer 2025

-Fashion people in the know are stepping out in flat shoes this summer.
-I've rounded up the best styles for you to peruse now.
+Fashion people in the know are already stepping out in these flat shoes ahead of summer.
+I've rounded up the best styles for you to peruse and shop now.

-If there’s one thing my friends can count on me for, it’s knowing the trends before they hit the mainstream.
-“Soph”, they say “what's in fashion, and what should I be buying?”.
-Right now, I’m advising my nearest and dearest to invest in their footwear.
-It’s the quickest way to upgrade your spring outfits and take them one step closer to summer, pun fully intended.
-Open-toe season is officially here, and, might I add, what better time to get a pedi to prove it.
+If there’s one thing my friends can count on me for, it’s knowing which trends are about to hit the mainstream.
+"Soph," they say, "what's in fashion, and what should I be buying?"
+Right now, I’m advising my nearest and dearest to invest in their summer footwear.
+It’s the quickest way to upgrade your spring outfits and take them one step closer to summer (pun fully intended).
+Open-toe season is officially here, and it's time to book in that pedi.

-In terms of what's trending, they have come to the right person.
-I’m calling it— we are in a real flat-shoe era, so I am eschewing sneakers and heels in favour of styles which still feel elegant and put-together for day, and in turn, evening.
-There is a plethora of flat shoes on offer for summer, which are equally as chic (and sometimes even chicer) than their heeled counterparts.
-With the sun high in the sky and the mercury rising, there is no greater excuse than to experiment a little, and footwear always makes a great finishing touch to give your look real intention, style, and purpose.
+In terms of what's trending, I’m calling it: flat shoes will rule summer 2025, so I'm eschewing trainers and heels in favour of comfy styles that feel elegant and put-together for both day and evening.
+There's a plethora of flats on offer for summer, which are equally as chic (and sometimes even chicer) than their heeled counterparts.
+With the sun high in the sky and the mercury rising, there's no better time to experiment a little, and footwear is my favourite way to give a look real intention and style.

 Christie Tyler wears black mesh ballet flats.